Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/microsoft.azure.webpubsub.aspnetcore-readme.md

 > NOTE
 >
 > Among the 4 methods, `OnConnectAsync()` and `OnMessageReceivedAsync()` are blocking events that service will respect server returns.
 Besides the mapped correct response, server can throw exceptions whenever the request is against the server side logic.
-And `UnauthorizedAccessException` will be converted to `401Unauthorized` and rest will be converted to `500InternalServerError` along with exception message to return service.
+And `UnauthorizedAccessException` and `AuthenticationException` will be converted to `401Unauthorized` and rest will be converted to `500InternalServerError` along with exception message to return service.
 Then service will drop current client connection.

 ## Examples